bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

 ## 4. Configuring the AWS CLI

+**This step is only needed if you are doing the workshop using your own computer.
+If you are using the Cloud9 environment, you can go ahead to the step [5.
+Creating the image repository with ECR](/02-CreatingDockerImage#5-creating-the-image-repository-with-ecr)**

 If you've never configured the AWS CLI, the easiest way is by running the command:

     $ aws configure